dan-caprioara/ai-file-manager/doc/index.md

 The application frame responds to normal window closing operations, allowing you to exit by clicking the close button.

+### Automatic Save on Close

+To prevent data loss, AI File Manager automatically saves all modified files when the application is closed.
+This ensures that no changes are lost unintentionally.

 ## Zoom and Font Controls

 - [Zoom and Font Controls in AI Manager](topics/zoom_and_font_controls.md)